Upright Bass Flight Cases

 the new, light weight Ultra case (for 3/4 size

-model, and the another new case which is specifically designed for
+model averaging around 52 - 55 lbs and another new case which is

 - Traveler Case, (for removable neck bass) $3,450